 Multiple myeloma is a form of cancer that affects plasma cells, which are mainly found in the bone marrow.
 Targeted therapy is a type of treatment for multiple myeloma.

 Multiple myeloma occurs when cancerous plasma cells grow out of control.
-According to the American Cancer Society, just under 35,000 people in the U.S. will get a multiple myeloma diagnosis in 2021.
+According to the

 In this article, we look at the definition, types, effectiveness, and side effects of targeted therapy.